benoitc/gunicorn/docs/source/settings.rst

     $ gunicorn -b 127.0.0.1:8000 --env FOO=1 test:app

-and test for the foo variable environement in your application.
+and test for the foo variable environment in your application.

 pidfile
 ~~~~~~~